-Today's interview is with Jacob Morgan, the Principal & Co-Founder of The Collaborative Organization, a best-selling book on collaboration strategy.
+Today's interview is with Jacob Morgan, the Principal & Co-Founder of Chess Media Group, a management consulting and strategic advisory firm focused on collaboration.
+He has also authored of The Collaborative Organization, a best-selling book on collaboration strategy.

-Increasing collaboration within organisations using social tools like Jive etc is increasingly becoming an area of focus amongst businesses as they seek to leverage internal social business tools to help improve communication, efficiency, knowledge sharing, employee engagement and other issues.
+Increasing collaboration within organisations using social tools like Chatter, Yammer and Jive etc is increasingly becoming an area of focus amongst businesses as they seek to leverage internal social business tools to help improve communication, efficiency, knowledge sharing, employee engagement and other issues.

-This interview follows on from my recent interview with Prof. John Seddon on interviews with authors and business leaders that are doing great things and helping businesses innovate, become more social and deliver better service.
+This interview follows on from my recent interview with Prof. John Seddon on Systems thinking, customer service and unlearning the way we do things and makes up number forty-three in the series of interviews with authors and business leaders that are doing great things and helping businesses innovate, become more social and deliver better service.

 Highlights from the interview:

-- The book focuses on collaboration on the new social digital platforms that are emerging like Jive etc
+The book focuses on collaboration on the new social digital platforms that are emerging like Chatter, Yammer, Jive etc

-- Tops tips for getting started: 1.
+Tops tips for getting started: 1.
 Understand the reason why increasing collaboration in your organisation is important; 2.
-Establish use-cases for employees on how they can use these tools and strategies and how they can benefit from them; and 3.
-Senior management support and use.